willdurand-edu/php-slides/src/2/04_symfony2_dependency_injection.md

 # Dealing With Configuration (2/2)

-The `$configs` argument  is an array of arrays, not just a single flat array of the configuration values.
-This is intentional.
+The `$configs` argument is an **array of arrays**, not just a single flat array of the configuration values.

-It's your job, then, to decide how these configurations should be merged together.
+It's your job to decide how these configurations should be merged together.

 You might, for example, have later values override previous values or somehow merge them together: